mudkipAstronaut/ADCS-Sim/README.md

 # ADCS-Sim
-A basic, minimal functionality ADCS Simulator for the Small Satellite Research Lab at UGA
+A basic, minimal functionality ADCS Simulator for the Small Satellite Research Lab (SSRL) at UGA